 On 22 May 1948, former RAF pilot Leonard Cheshire took a dying man, who had nowhere else to go, into his home.

-Disabled people were at the very bottom of the list of NHS priorities at the time, often left to manage on their own, or rely on others to help them get through each day.
+New NHS hospitals struggled to cope with waiting lists of people needing urgent care.
+Disabled people were at the bottom of the list of NHS priorities at the time.
+People were often left to manage on their own, or to rely on others to help them get through each day.

 The growth of services for people with disabilities

 As Le Court became established, people started to champion the need for similar homes in their communities.
 Interest in these services was not limited to the UK.
 International communities also sought these services.
 The establishment of Leonard Cheshire as a charity had begun.